 Ever so often I read how important risk management is.
 Yes, it might be important but my experience has told me it’s of no use to predefine risk and AFTER make strategies based on your risk tolerance.
-In my opinion that is doing it backwards.
-I have tested thousands of trading strategies (I test around 1-5 ideas each day!) and stop loss and targets in general detoriate the systems.
+In my opinion that is doing it backward.
+I have tested thousands of trading strategies (I test around 1-5 ideas each day!) and stop loss and profit targets, in general, deteriorate the systems.
 Yes, this might be against “conventional wisdom” but I recommend testing it yourself.

 I recommend trading more and diversifying instead of using conventional risk management.

 – What is the unconventional stance on money management in trading?